KaarloH/roskapankki/README.md

 # Roskapankki

-Roskapankkki will be a gem creating a test bank for TUPAS (de facto standard for digital identification in Finland) in your Rack-based development environment.
+Roskapankki will be a gem creating a test bank for TUPAS (de facto standard for digital identification in Finland) in your Rack-based development environment.

 Roskapankki has been inspired by the internal tools of some unnamed software company. 😊

+** Please note that this gem has not yet been published in Rubygems and includes some bugs and non Tupas-standard behaviour. **
 ## Installation

 Add this line to your application's Gemfile: